African Hunting Camps

 - An average of about 6 chalets or rondavels (typical African houses, usually round with a thatched roof, constructed of wood, stones or bricks).
 Levels of 'rustic-ness' vary so get some detailed pictures to see if they match your requirements.

-- Camps are often fenced and are located in an area with great views or close to a waterhole so you can watch game.
-The home range around a camp is, in most cases, strictly not part of the hunting area, so game is encouraged to gather here.
+- Permanent camps are often have a perimeter fence of sorts and situated with good views or close to a waterhole so you can watch game.
+The home range around a camp is, in most cases, strictly not part of the hunting area, so game is happy to gather here.
 Tough luck if the warthog of your dreams is grazing outside your door.

-- Most accommodation for overseas hunters has all mod cons with en suite bathroom facilities, showers, hot and cold running water, mains or solar-powered electricity, ceiling fans or air-conditioning, insect screening at the windows.
+- Most accommodation for overseas hunters has all mod cons with en suite bathroom facilities, showers, hot and cold running water, mains or solar-powered electricity, ceiling fans or air-conditioning and insect screening at the windows.
 Beds may be 2 singles or 1 double.
+Ask about adapting the bed arrangement if this is important to you and your family.

 - Often there will be a lounge or recreation area in a nice trophy room setting.
-Most camps have a full bar from which to serve alcoholic drinks.
+Most camps have a full bar from which to serve alcoholic drinks in the evening.

 - Set well away from the camp will be the skinning shed and butchery facility.
 All the trophies are stored in a dry, insect and other animal-proof room.
-The meat from your trophy animal is the property of the hunt area owner and is generally processed in a professionally equipped butchery, often to be sold to the general public.
+The meat from your trophy animal is the property of the hunt area owner and is generally processed in a professionally equipped butchery.

-- Other facilities that may be available are a swimming pool and other 'amusements' like satellite TV and DVD, snooker tables, beauty parlours and jacuzzis.
+- Other facilities that may or may not be available are a swimming pool and other amusements like satellite TV and DVD, snooker tables, beauty parlours and jacuzzis.
+Ask about additional facilities if you need them, particularly to keep your family members entertained while you are hunting.

-- You also may find some southern African hunting camps have more of a 'family feel', which may or may not be to your liking.
-The owner and family may come to join you in the evenings on occasion.
+- You also may find some of the smaller southern African hunting camps have more of a 'family feel' about them, which may or may not be to your liking.
+For instance, the owner and family may come to join you in the evenings or invite you into their home on occasion.

-- Southern African hunting camps vary greatly in their efforts to give the hunting client a 'back to nature' experience so do be advised to check out the facilities, possibly get some pictures, to definitely make sure it will suit you.
+- Southern African hunting camps vary greatly in their efforts to give the hunting client a 'back to nature' experience so do be advised to check out the facilities, possibly get some pictures, to definitely make sure everything will suit you as far as possible.

 Wilderness African Hunting Camps